Logo

 Title: PRR 4533, MBM-62T, 1965

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 03 July 1965.
-Shown here is a close-up of PRR #4533, an MBM-62T (Mail Car) built by American Car & Foundry: "U.S. Mail Railway Post Office."
+Description: Electric M.U.
+Here is an original photo that I took in Hollidaysburg, Pennsylvania, on 3 July 1965.
+Shown here is a close-up of Pennsylvania Railroad car #4533, an MBM-62T (Mail Car) built by American Car & Foundry: "U.S. Mail Railway Post Office."
 Note the letter drop!
-This photo was taken along South Juniata Street, adjacent to the PRR's Freight Station.
+Photo taken along South Juniata Street, adjacent to the Freight Station.

 Photo Date: 7/3/1965 Upload Date: 7/29/2016 3:09:36 AM